Diabetes symptoms: When diabetes symptoms are a concern

-Diabetes symptoms: When diabetes symptoms are a concernDiabetes symptoms are often subtle.
-Here's what to look for — and when to consult your doctor.
+Diabetes symptoms are often subtle.
+Here's what to look for — and when to consult your doctor.By Mayo Clinic Staff

 Excessive thirst and increased urination

-When your kidneys can't keep up, the excess sugar is excreted into your urine along with fluids drawn from your tissues.
-This triggers more frequent urination, which may leave you dehydrated.
-As you drink more fluids to quench your thirst, you'll urinate even more
+When your kidneys can't keep up, the excess glucose is excreted into your urine, dragging along fluids from your tissues, which makes you dehydrated.
+This will usually leave you feeling thirsty.
+As you drink more fluids to quench your thirst, you'll urinate even more.

-When you lose sugar through frequent urination, you also lose calories.
-At the same time, diabetes may keep the sugar from your food from reaching your cells — leading to constant hunger.
-The combined effect is potentially rapid weight loss, especially if you have type 1 diabetes.
+When you lose glucose through frequent urination, you also lose calories.
+At the same time, diabetes may keep the glucose from your food from reaching your cells — leading to constant hunger.
+The combined effect can potentially cause rapid weight loss, especially with type 1 diabetes.

 See more In-depth

-- Stern SC, et al. Symptom to Diagnosis: An Evidence-Based Guide.
-2nd ed.
-New York, N.Y.: The McGraw-Hill Companies; 2010. http://www.accessmedicine.com/content.aspx?aID=510086820.
-Accessed March 24, 2013.
+- Stern SC, et al. Diabetes.
+In: Symptom to Diagnosis: An Evidence-Based Guide.
+3rd ed.
+New York, N.Y.: McGraw-Hill Education; 2015. https://accessmedicine.mhmedical.com.
+Accessed April 29, 2019.